Platform-OS/platformos-documentation/pages/getting-started/notifications/api-calls.md

 ```
 {% endraw %}

 And that's it.
-Whenever user successfully sign ups, the example.com will be notified.
+Whenever user successfully sign ups, the `https://example.com/endpoint/{{ form.id }}` endpoint will be notified.

-Please note - we do not send api calls on staging by default.
-Please contact us if you want to change this behaviour.
+{% include alert/important.html content="We do not send api calls on staging by default.
+Please contact us if you want to change this behaviour." %}